Adams wins NYC mayoral race; voters focused on police, crime

 Essaibi George, who describes herself as Polish-Arab American, has opposed reallocating the money and has called for hiring several hundred more police officers.
 She was endorsed by former Boston police Commissioner William Gross.

-Even in Waterloo, Iowa, with a population of about 68,000, policing and race have become a flashpoint in the mayoral race.
+Even in Waterloo, Iowa, with a population of about 68,000, policing and race became a flashpoint in the mayoral race.

-The city’s first Black mayor, Quentin Hart, has been falsely painted by critics as an opponent of policing and has faced vicious criticism for months from a political action committee called Cedar Valley Backs the Blue, which was formed by retired Waterloo police officers.
+The city’s first Black mayor, Quentin Hart, won reelection despite being falsely painted by critics as an opponent of policing.
+Hart faced vicious criticism for months from a political action committee called Cedar Valley Backs the Blue, which was formed by retired Waterloo police officers.

 The group blasted the city’s move this year to retire the police department’s longtime griffin logo — which looks similar to a KKK dragon — and sought the resignation of the city’s first Black police chief, a close Hart associate.